mitgitumgekippt/mitgitumgekippt.github.io/content/about.md

 ### Who is this?
-I am Moritz and I like tech.
-Currently I am mostly working on cyber security topics (shh, between us: it will be topic in the first post...), but I also did some stuff with microelectrocis (Arduino and ESP8266).
+I am Moritz, 25 years old and I like to do stuff with tech.
+It could be anything: fiddling around with arduinos, doing some CTFs or just automating a task in 4h, which otherwise only would take minutes.
+Currently I am travelling through east-asia and figuring out what my first blog post will be about.
 I studied CS @ Saarland University and I am currently open for work!

-When I not on the PC, then I am running trails or I debate in a debating club!
+When I not on the PC, then I am running trails, prepare for a marathon or I debate in a debating club!

 ### Contact